kudobuilder/kudo/keps/0029-operator-dependencies.md

 Upon execution of `kudo install ...` command with the above operator definition, CLI will:

 1. Collect all operator dependencies by analyzing the `deploy` plan of the top-level operator and compose a list of all operator dependencies (tasks with the kind `Operator`) including **transitive dependencies**
-2. Install all collected operators **skipping the instances** (same as `kudo install ... --skip-instance`).
-Note that since we do not create instances here we can install them in any order
+2. Install all collected dependency operators.
+We create the `Instance`s but **mark them inactive** with an annotation e.g. `kudo.de/instance-inactive`.
+To make things easier instance admission controller would only allow this annotation to be set **only** when `CREATE`ing `Instance`s.
+This annotation would mark a new life-cycle `Instance` state where it would effectively be ignored by the instance controller.
+Note that since `Instances` are inactive (and subsequently no Kubernetes resources are being created) we can install them in any order
 3. Proceed with the installation of the top-level operator as usual (create `Operator`, `OperatorVersion` and `Instance` resources)

 Since we do this step on the client-side we have access to the full functionality of the `install` command including installing operators from the file system.
 This will come very handy during the development and debugging which arguably becomes more complex with dependencies.